usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 Note: a comma-separated list should not have spaces before or after the comma(s).

-Note: this implies that commas are not allowed in node names.
+Note: this implies that commas are not allowed in node names on the command line.
 At the present time, there is no option to override this constraint.

 Both `--root` and `--rootfile` may be specified, in which case the root node set is the union of the nodes from the root file and the nodes from the command line.

+### The Output File

 The output file is an edge file that contains the following columns: